 Before You Start

-The flexibility of your list is dependent on how it is created, imported, and maintained in MailChimp.
-With the right data and organization, you can segment subscribers based on a variety of criteria and send targeted groups certain types of content.
-Take a moment to think about your email marketing goals, who your audiences are, and what information is relevant to each audience.
+The flexibility of your list depends on how it is created, imported, and maintained in MailChimp.
+With the right data and organization, you can segment contacts based on a variety of criteria and send targeted groups certain types of content.
+Take a moment to think about your marketing goals, who your audiences are, and what information is relevant to each audience.

 Consider, for example: